Isparta Museum

 Isparta Museum is a museum in Isparta, Turkey.
 It is on Millet street in Isparta at 37°46′15″N 30°33′30″E.

 The museum was opened on 6 March 1985.
 Following a restoration it was reopened in 2003.
-But an (undated) picture in Gooogle Maps (viewed in 2023), as well as Google view itself show the place in ruins.
-A statement that it would be restored in three years is four years old in 2023.
-It must be doubted if there is anything yet.
-Don't be fooled by other sources one can find, that all seem to describe the old situation.
-And please update this text if the museum is back.

 Items

 There are four main halls; archaeology, ethnography, treasure and carpet.
 Also in the passage to archaeology hall a typical Isparta house is displayed.